Automating the Correctness Assessment of AI-generated Code for Security Contexts: Experimental Setup

 In the human evaluation, a code prediction was deemed successful if it accurately translated the NL description into the assembly language and adhered to the established assembly programming language rules, warranting a score of $1$.
 Any deviation resulted in a score of $0$.

+The manual evaluation was conducted by a diverse group consisting of $3$ human evaluators, all with a computer science background and expertise in assembly language and cybersecurity.
+The group included individuals with varying degrees of professional experience and educational qualifications.
+In particular, $2$ Ph.D. students with a master's degree and a researcher with a Ph.D. in information technologies.
+The diversity and expertise of our evaluators ensured the reliability of our human evaluation process.

-To fortify the integrity of our evaluation and minimize the potential for human error, 3 authors, well-versed in assembly for IA-32 architecture and shellcode development, independently scrutinized each code snippet generated by the models.
+To fortify the integrity of our evaluation and minimize the potential for human error, the 3 human evaluators independently scrutinized each code snippet generated by the models.
 Any discrepancies that arose were attributed to human oversight and promptly rectified, culminating in unanimous consensus across all cases in the human evaluation, demonstrating a resounding $100\%$ alignment.